CodingRockstar/phonegap-bluetoothhelper/README.md

-Phonegap-Plugin for Bluetooth
+Phonegap-Plugin for Bluetooth Low Energy
 ========================

 This is a helper-library for working with Phonegap (>= 3.0) and Bluetooth Low Energy (BLE).
-This library has only one method and fires an event, when Bluetooth-Status changes.
+This library has only one method and fires an event, when Bluetooth-state changes.

 ## Supported platforms